 These large isopods need a dry environment with good ventilation.
-We provide a corner with damp sphagnum moss and mist once or twice a week but otherwise the substrate is dry.
+We provide a corner with damp sphagnum moss and mist lightly only once or twice a week.
 The are quick growers and very prolific.
 They get quite large and make an enjoyable pet!

 Greenhouse Millipedes- Oxidus gracilis

 These millipedes thrive in damp/humid environments and are a very effective addition to any clean up crew.
 (I don’t recommend them for enclosures with rare/delicate plants, as they may consume seedlings).